Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 1D

-\textsc{Discrete-G-Min-Disc-Code} is in NP, since given a subset $S' \subseteq S$, in polynomial time one can test whether the problem instance $(P,S')$ is twin-free (i.e. whether the code of every point in $P$ induced by $S'$ is unique).
-Our reduction for proving NP-hardness is from the NP-complete 3-SAT-$2l$ problem~\cite{SAT} (defined below), to \textsc{Discrete-G-Min-Disc-Code}.
+The \textsc{Discrete-G-Min-Disc-Code} problem is in NP, since given a subset $S' \subseteq S$, one can test in polynomial time whether the problem instance $(P,S')$ is twin-free (i.e., whether the id of every point in $P$ induced by $S'$ is unique) by Proposition~\ref{twin-free}.

+We prove the NP-hardness of \textsc{Discrete-G-Min-Disc-Code} using a polynomial-time reduction from the 3-SAT-$2l$ problem~(defined below).

-\Pb{3-SAT-$2l$} {A collection of $m$ clauses $C = \{c_1, c_2, \ldots, c_m\}$ where each clause contains at most three literals, over a set of $n$ Boolean variables $X = \{x_1, x_2, \ldots, x_n\}$, and each literal appears at most twice.} {A truth assignment of $X$ such that each clause is satisfied.}
+\Pb{3-SAT-$2l$} {A collection of $m$ clauses $C = \{c_1, c_2, \ldots, c_m\}$ where each clause contains at most three literals, over a set of $n$ Boolean variables $X = \{x_1, x_2, \ldots, x_n\}$, and each literal appears at most twice.} {A truth assignment of $X$ such that each clause is satisfied (if it exists).}

+\begin{theorem}[\cite{SAT}] 3-SAT-$2l$ is NP-complete. \end{theorem} \begin{proof} It is stated in~\cite[Theorem~2.1]{SAT} that ``Boolean satisfiability is NP-complete when restricted to instances with 2 or 3 variables per clause and at most 3 occurrences per variable''.
+The following simple argument can be used to derive the statement.
+Consider a formula with 2 or 3 variables per clause and at most 3 occurrences per variable.
+If the same literal appears exactly three times in the formula, it means its negation never appears, so we might as well set its variable so that this literal is true, and remove all clauses containing that variable.
+We then get an equivalent formula.
+By doing this repeatedly, we obtain an equivalent instance where each literal appears at most twice.
+Thus, Theorem~2.1 from~\cite{SAT} implies that 3-SAT-$2l$ is NP-complete. \end{proof}

-Given an instance $(X,C)$ of 3-SAT-$2l$, we construct in polynomial time an instance $\Gamma(X, C)$ of \textsc{Discrete-G-Min-Disc-Code} on the real line $\mathbb{R}$.
+Given an instance $(X,C)$ of 3-SAT-$2l$, we construct in polynomial time an instance $(P,S)=\Gamma(X, C)$ of the \textsc{Discrete-G-Min-Disc-Code} problem on the real line $\mathbb{R}$.
 The main challenge of this reduction is to be able to connect variable and clause gadgets, despite the linear nature of our 1D setting.
 The basic idea is that we will construct an instance where some specific set of \emph{critical} point-pairs will need to be discriminated (all other pairs being discriminated by some partial solution forced by our gadgets).
 Let us start by describing our basic gadgets.